Legal Fact Prediction: The Missing Piece in Legal Judgment Prediction: Experiment

 \paragraph{Finding 7: Bias arises from the presentation order of evidence items.} In Table~\ref{tab:evidence_order}, we select all cases that include both plaintiff and defendant evidence, sort the evidence list in different orders, and then feed them to the models for LFP-empowered LJP.
 We find that the order in which plaintiff and defendant evidence appears significantly influences the predicted judgments, introducing a bias favoring the party whose evidence is presented last.
 Specifically, when plaintiff evidence appears later, the LLMs are more likely to predict a complete or partial win for the plaintiff.
 Conversely, when defendant evidence appears later, the likelihood of the plaintiff losing the case increases.
 This bias may be attributed to the attention mechanism of LLMs \cite{yu2024mitigatepositionbiaslarge}, which requires further exploration in future research.

 \paragraph{Finding 8: Bias arises from the number of evidence items.} Figure~\ref{fig:bias_in_nb} illustrates the impact of the difference in the number of evidence items between the plaintiff and the defendant on the predicted judgments.
 We observe that as the gap in evidence quantity increases, the LLMs generally tend to predict judgments with a higher complete-win rate and a lower partial-win rate compared to the ground truth.
 This suggests that an advantage in evidence quantity may lead LLMs to develop a bias toward fully supporting the plaintiff.
-However, the effect of this advantage on the loss rate is highly divergent: as the plaintiff's advantage increases, the two closed-source models become less likely to predict a loss for the plaintiff, whereas the open-source models exhibit the opposite trend.
-Regardless of the model type, further efforts are needed to eliminate these biases and ensure that LLMs understand that an advantage in the number of evidence items does not necessarily indicate stronger evidence, nor does it have any causal relationship with the legal facts.
+However, the effect of this advantage on the loss rate is highly divergent: as the plaintiff's advantage increases, the two closed-source models become less likely to predict a loss for the plaintiff, whereas the open-source models exhibit the opposite.
+Nevertheless, more efforts are needed to teach LLMs that more evidence items don't necessarily mean stronger evidence or cause legal facts.